A cold day in the Cold War

 Despite the women’s best efforts, in 1983 the first missiles arrived.
 During the 1980s the political climate thawed and by 1991 all the missiles had gone.
 All this time, the determined sorority dug in to continue their protest against nuclear weapons.

 The bombs came and went anyway.
 Some might say the women made no difference.
 But the legacy of the Greenham women is more subtle than a slogan on a placard.
 The government had argued that the weapons were deployed as a deterrent.
 What the women exposed was that if that deterrent failed, secretly the Americans planned to fight their nuclear war in Europe and not their own territory.
 And most of all, they forced people to ask themselves what kind of a world do we want to live in?

 So what kind of a world DO we want to live in?

-In the face of climate change, dwindling natural resources and global over-population this is a question we are still asking.
-Today’s young women, many of who are fighting against the spiralling cost of a decent tertiary education, would do well to remember the long and proud history of women’s protest.
-Patience, determination and resilience, Sisters!
+In the face of climate change, and economic crisis this is a question we are still asking.
+Today’s young women would do well to remember the long and proud history of women’s protest.
+Patience, determination, resilience and direct action, Sisters!
 It’s what got us the vote.